Sorry, you need to enable JavaScript to visit this website.

 SNAP and SUN Bucks are different programs with different eligibility requirements.
 It is possible for a student to be eligible for SUN Bucks and not eligible for SNAP.
 You can check if your household is eligible for SNAP here.
 SUN Bucks can be used at retailers that accept SNAP.

-I don’t qualify for SUN Bucks.
+I don’t qualify for DC SUN Bucks.
 What food assistance can I receive?

 Your student can receive free meals at DC Youth Meals sites between June and August.
 The program is open to all students age 18 and younger.
-There is no application, no sign-up and no ID required.
-You can find a site near you here or by texting “Food” to 304304.
-You can also find your nearest food bank here.
+There is no application, sign-up, or ID required.

 Applying for Benefits

-You can apply for SUN Bucks online.
+You can apply online for DC SUN Bucks this summer once the application opens in June 2025.
 It takes about 15 minutes to complete.
 Parents and guardians can complete one application for all the eligible students in their household.
+A paper application will also be available to District residents who have difficulty accessing the online application.
+Instructions on how to find the paper application will also be made available June 2025.

-Is there a deadline to apply for SUN Bucks?
+Is there a deadline to apply for DC SUN Bucks?*

 What should I do if my income goes up after I applied?
 Do I need to update my income?